fhoedemakers/pico-infonesPlus/README.md

 ***

-# Raspberry Pico W support
+# Raspberry Pico W and Pico2 W support
-The emulator works with the Pico W, but without the onboard blinking led.
-In order for the led to work on the Pico W, the cyw43 driver needs to be initialised.
-This causes the emulator to stop with an out of memory panic.
+The emulator works with the Pico W (RP2040).
+Use the pico_w_ versions of the uf2 files in the latest release.
+The Pico W has a built-in wifi module.
+The wifi module is not used by the emulator.
+It is only used for enabling the led to blink every 60 frames on the Pico W.  If you don't mind the led blinking, you can use the pico_ versions of the uf2 files on the Pico W.

+Althoudgh you can build them yourself, there are no pico2_w .uf2 binaries for the Pico2 W (RP2350) in the latest release, use the pico2_ versions instead.
+There are issues with the display on the Pico2 W when blinking the led.
+Also ioctl timeout errors are printed on the uart console.

 ***